-Amazon was one of the top online bookstores, which soon converted to the top online retailer across the world, and currently, even though it has a lot of competition, Amazon has a strong base of loyal customers who repeatedly buy from the online retailer.
-Here is the SWOT analysis of Amazon.
+Amazon was one of the top online bookstores, which soon converted to the top online retailer across the world, and currently, even though it has a lot of competition, Amazon swot analysis tells us that Amazon has a strong base of loyal customers who repeatedly buy from the online retailer.
+Here is the Amazon SWOT analysis.

 Strengths in the SWOT analysis of Amazon